 The guiding principle behind GDPR is privacy by design.
 This means that security best practices must be implemented from the ground up, instead of tacked on as afterthoughts.
 In practice, this means that the infrastructure which supports a service must also have been designed with similar forethought for privacy concerns.
 GDPR judges outcomes, which are the product of end-to-end design, and a service composed of various layered technologies is only as secure as its weakest link.

-CockroachDB encrypts data in flight by default, and has since the beginning.
-Version 2.1 is adding encryption at rest with sophisticated key management mechanisms.
-While GDPR doesn’t explicitly mandate that either of these encryption features be employed, you’d be on thin ice without both if, for example, you’re planning to store significant customer financial data.
+CockroachDB encrypts data in flight and at rest with sophisticated key management mechanisms.
+While GDPR doesn't explicitly mandate that either of these encryption features be employed, you'd be on thin ice without both if, for example, you're planning to store significant customer financial data.

 Sean Loiselle: Data exhaust.
 I've not heard that term before.